-Ups or down, no one with the right kind of funds can resists a stone so precious, and the 110kt Cora Sun-Drop, the world’s largest yellow pear-shape diamond of its kind in the world is no exception.
-The rare diamond found in South Africa last year will finally have a owner as the diamond will be put under the hammer.
-Weighing at 110.3 carats the unnamed gem is expected to fetch between $11 million and $15 million.
+Ups or downs, no one with the right kind of funds can resist a stone so precious, and the 110kt Cora Sun-Drop, the world’s largest yellow pear-shaped diamond of its kind in world is no exception.
+The rare diamond found in South Africa last year will finally have an owner as the diamond will be put under the hammer.
+Weighing at 110.3 carats, the unnamed gem is expected to fetch between $11 million and $15 million.
 The buyer will also get an opportunity to name the stone.

 Sotheby’s jewelry division head, David Bennett, said, “Some people find it very attractive to own a stone that’s been lying untouched in the earth for millions of years,” the head of, told the Associated Press.
 The sale, by Cora International, will happen at Geneva’s Beau-Rivage Hotel.